ptomato/talks/tc39-2026-01/README.md

 ## Path to Stage 4

+- V8 implementation is now available on the Web!
-- V8 implementation scheduled for 2026-01-13 release
+- GraalJS implementation scheduled for unflagged release
 - Intl Era/Month Code request for stage 3 in this meeting
-- Investigate bugs revealed in SpiderMonkey implementation by new tests
+- Investigate last conformance bugs in implementations
-- Remaining tests in staging are moved to main test262, updated and expanded as needed
+- Move remaining tests in staging to main test262, update and expand as needed
-- Identified gaps in test coverage are filled
+- Fill identified gaps in test coverage
 - Temporal moves to stage 4, together with Time Zone Canonicalization and Intl Era/Month Code

 ---